eslint/eslint/docs/src/user-guide/core-concepts.md

 ## Configuration Files

 An ESLint configuration file is a place where you put the configuration for ESLint in your project.
-You can include built-in rules, how you want them enforced, plugins with custom rules, which files you want rules to apply to, and more.
+You can include built-in rules, how you want them enforced, plugins with custom rules, shareable configurations, which files you want rules to apply to, and more.

 For more information, refer to [Configuration Files](./configuring/configuration-files).

 ## Shareable Configurations

 Shareable configurations are ESLint configurations that are shared via npm.

-Often they're used to enforce style guides using ESLint's built-in rules.
+Often shareable configurations are used to enforce style guides using ESLint's built-in rules.
 For example the sharable configuration [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base) implements the popular Airbnb JavaScript style guide.

 For more information, refer to [Using a shareable configuration package](./configuring/configuration-files#using-a-shareable-configuration-package).